ichramsyah/velochat-fullstack-webApp/README-en.markdown

 ## About VeloChat

 VeloChat is an ambitious project to build a functional and feature-rich single-page application (SPA) for conversations.
-This project covers the entire development lifecycle, from designing a backend REST API architecture and real-time connections with Socket.IO to building a reactive and modern frontend interface using React JavaScript.
+This project covers the entire development lifecycle, from designing a backend RESTful APIs architecture and real-time connections with Socket.IO to building a reactive and modern frontend interface using React JavaScript.
 The main focus is on security (JWT & Google OAuth authentication), user experience (real-time notifications, typing indicators, read receipts, responsive design), and clean, structured code quality.

 ## Key Features ✅